 As it turned out, there wasn’t, however, we did walk passed what was once Millwall Ironworks and Ship Building Company from where was launched the Great Eastern!

 Apart from being extremely famous for that, it was also, more importantly, the shipyard that Charles Mare took over after he went bankrupt and after John Scott Russell also went bankrupt because of the Great Eastern.
 It was awfully exciting to see a building that Charles would have known and entered.
 Interesting that he didn’t rename it.

 From here we ended up in Millwall Park, a big open area surrounded by trees and home to a large number of exercising and excessively beefy looking men.
-And another boy called Rafi.
-I’m assuming his name was Raphael that had been shortened to Rafi because there couldn’t possibly be another, genuine Rafi.
+And another boy called Tom.
+I’m assuming his name was Raphael that had been shortened to Tom because there couldn’t possibly be another, genuine Tom.

 The most impressive thing about Millwall Park has to be the viaduct.
 There was no sign explaining its history or significance but, upon returning home, I discovered that it was once part of a railway branch line that ended at the river.
 Apparently when it was first opened (1871), there was a lot of opposition from the owners of East and West India Docks because they feared the steam engines would send sparks flying onto their highly flammable cargo and wooden buildings.
 This was only natural so to combat such a thing happening, the train company had horses pulling a tram car until they reached a safe distance from where a locomotive could take over.

 The line was closed down in 1926 and a lot of it was used by the DLR.
 In fact, the old Millwall Dock station (which has completely disappeared) is where Crossharbour DLR station is today.
 The viaduct, however, was left in place as a permanent reminder of past glories…and as a rather odd entrance into Canary Wharf College.

 There’s a rather interesting history of the line here.
 Okay, Mirinda, I think it’s interesting…